DroidPrezzo/Emotional_analysis/README.md

-# User Engagement and Emotion Analysis of Social Media Posts
+# User Engagement and Emotion Analysis of Social Media Posts on Israel-Palenstine Conflict

 This project involved analyzing over 10,000 Reddit posts and 7,700 tweets to uncover insights into user engagement, emotion trends, and discussion themes around the Israel-Palestine conflict across two major social platforms - Reddit and Twitter.